FurryCoders/FALocalRepo/README.md

 modified, nor are submission files downloaded.
 Entries are simply listed and the program checks whether they are in the database or not.

 When downloading, submission and journal titles will be displayed in the terminal.
-Characters in the titles outside of the ASCII range will be replaced with □ to avoid formatting errors.
+Characters in the titles outside the ASCII range will be replaced with □ to avoid formatting errors.

 Available operations are: